BakangMonei/Weather-App/README.md

-# Welcome to the Weather App Template for `theappmarket.io` 👋
+# Welcome to the Weather App

-This is a template for a weather app that will be made for the `theappmarket.io` platform, created with Expo.
+This is a template for a weather app that will be made for demos, created with Expo.
 It includes basic features for a weather app, such as weather updates, and location-based forecasts.

 ## Get started